thejasvibr/thejasvibr.github.io/pages/CV.md

 together.

 ### Work experience
+**2022 March - 2022 June** : Young Scholar Fund Bridge Fellowship to continue work started at the CASCB, Uni Konstanz

-**2021-ongoing** : Postdoc grant at the Centre for the Advanced Study Collective Behaviour to develop tracking methods and analyse the
+**2021 March - 2022 March** : Postdoc grant at the Centre for the Advanced Study Collective Behaviour to develop tracking methods and analyse the
 [Ushichka dataset](../ushichka).

 **2015-2021** : ​ PhD investigating how echolocating bats are able to cope with acoustically difficult